Creating Life-Long Independent Readers

 What book changed your world view?

-Books have the power to expand the boundaries of our world.
+In the words of our Literacy Program Director, Christabel Pinto, books have the power to expand the boundaries of our world.
 Good stories allow us to take a few steps in somebody else’s shoes and, in doing so, to recognize our shared humanity and experience a world beyond our own.
 But children’s books are so much more than a learning tool — they delight, teach, engage, and challenge us.

 When living in difficult circumstances, books can provide a respite from struggle and a window into possibilities beyond the here and now.
 In a world where differences are exploited to pit people against each other, books can be a means to understanding both ourselves and others better.